 What buyers and sellers should know about radon mitigation

-It is a good idea to sell or buy a home when you know the radon problem’s actual status.
+It is a good idea to sell or buy a home when you know the radon problem's actual status.
 Taking care of the problem is inexpensive and easy with Vent Pro Mechanical.
-There are several ways to reduce radon levels without exceeding a maximum of $2500.
+There are several ways to reduce radon levels.
 It is best not to do a DIY job of reducing the radon or hiring a shady operator to test and complete the task.

 Steps of reducing radon